hyungmogu/react-notes-and-exercises/06_whats_new_in_react_16/04_notes.md

 ## List of components
 - React now allows a component to return list of components
-    - this saves a lot of space
+    - this eliminates the need to wrap components in a container

     components/JSTeachers.js;
     ```